Skip to content

 The SEND Summit

-The event will be attended by Councillors, representatives from health education and social care, and parent carers.
-Parent carers will make up about one third of the attendees.
+The event will be attended by councillors, representatives from health education and social care, and parent carer representatives.
+Parent carers will make up about one third of the attendees, and our Experts by Experience (young people with SEND) will represent children and young people.

 The Summit will use all of the listening, and improvement work that has come before, to decide on the key areas and approach to SEND, which will be laid out in the new SEND Strategy 2026 - 31.